juskaj/begin-fun/README.md

 # BeginFun
+This project was made for studying purposes.
 Simple programing language created with ANTLR4 Visitor.

 #### Tools
     Oracle OpenJDK 17.0.2